paulkernfeld/space-duel-ii/README.md

 *ggez is a Rust library to create a Good Game Easily.*

 - "Not officially supported but might work anyway: Mac, iOS" <- unfortunately I'm on MacOS

-# TODO

-1. Choose a game engine
-2. Come up with a minimal fun prototype
-3. Implement (in Rust)